David Lee, acupuncturist and practitioner of Chinese herbs

 Why I became an acupuncturist

-As a teenager, I had my experience of acupuncture.
+As a teenager, I had my experience with acupuncture.
 With only one treatment, it surprisingly shortened the recovery time by half for a sprained ankle.
 Sports injuries were a common occurrence skateboarding and playing basketball daily.
 In addition, my personality and upbringing allowed me to always be interested in the well-being of others.
 I am an INFP (Introvert, Intuitive, Feeling, and Perceiving) according to Myers-Briggs personality type indicator.
 It means that my default state is empathy, creativity, and Utopian dreaming.
 Instilled with a high ethic and moral sense growing up in a parishioner family, I was always active in helping others.
 Lastly, living in the nature of South Korea had indicated to me much of the nature’s potential.
 Over time, I realized the molecular medicine dealt with the basics, whereas the nature was already operating at a higher level.

 The decision to be an acupuncturist was when I was fresh out of an undergraduate university.
 I was looking for a life-long passion with a psychology degree and pre-medicine.
 A senior acupuncturist had told me the benefits of being an acupuncturist.
 That I can treat stubborn and chronic diseases was attractive.
 It turned out acupuncture fills the dire need in healthcare.
 Since then, I felt the calling and had never turned back.
 It led me to a path of new discoveries for my patients and the world.